davletovb/neva/README.md

   completions unless `include_content=True`.
 This is not protection against prompt injection, unauthorized tool use, or account-wide overspend.
 Tools run with the process's network identity.
+- **Tool guardrails**: `ToolGuard` (pass `tool_guard=` when constructing an agent) enforces code-level tool policy independent of prompt content: an allowlist, an approval hook receiving each `ToolCall` (the call proceeds only when it returns `True`; anything else denies), and execution limits via `ToolLimits(timeout=..., max_output_chars=...)`.
+Denied calls return failed responses without running the tool, timeouts surface as `ToolTimeoutError` and leave their daemon worker thread running (it is never forcibly stopped or re-joined at exit), and oversized outputs are truncated with a marker.
+  Guardrails apply to `call_tool`; direct `Tool.use` calls bypass them.
 - **Concurrency**: Observer APIs and `LLMCache` are lock-protected.
 Agent, environment, and memory objects are not generally thread-safe.
 Default rate limits do not span agents or processes.